Art as Site-Response

-Art/Site is a means to exploring site-specific / site-responsive practice in contemporary art.
-This project brings together practitioners in different disciplines to explore how site resonates with artistic endeavour and the effects (if any) that art has on the locality spatially and psychologically.
+What is Art as site-response?
+The projects and ideas discussed in Art/Site explore site-specific / site-responsive practice in contemporary art.
+This website brings together practitioners in different disciplines to explore how art as site-response resonates with artistic endeavour and the effects (if any) that art has on the locality spatially and psychologically.
+Art / Site: Art as Site-Response presents site specific art examples and essays detailing international projects made in a variety of locations and situations.

 Art/Site explores the artistic, social and cultural issues surrounding the “reclamation” of public space through art.
 The city becomes a zone of experimentation and perspective shift, encouraging the artist and the audience to see the landscape and objects within it in a new way.
 Questions about time, impermanence, memory, artifice and locality arise, providing raw materials for the artist and points of access for the audience.